-Sanofi Australia conducts audits of existing suppliers through the use of a questionnaire to assess and address the risk of modern slavery.
-The questionnaire includes enquiries pertaining to respect for human rights and compliance with the Modern Slavery Act 2018 (Cth).
+In 2021, Sanofi Australia commenced using a modern slavery governance and reporting platform and questionnaire developed by ethiXbase to enhance Sanofi Australia's ability to assess and address the risk of modern slavery in its supply chain.
+Through the use of ethiXbase and its questionnaire, Sanofi Australia is conducting audits of various existing suppliers and this process is ongoing.
+The questionnaire includes enquiries pertaining to respect for human rights and compliance with modern slavery laws.
 Depending on the response to the questionnaire, representatives of Sanofi may ask the suppliers for more information or their participation in an interview.
 Additionally, based on the quality of the responses, Sanofi may choose to conduct a third party supplier audit.

-In cases where potential issues as to particular suppliers are identified, Sanofi takes appropriate action dependent on the circumstances presented (and legal considerations), which may include, for example, working with the supplier to develop an improvement plan, or declining to continue the supplier relationship.
+In cases where potential issues as to particular suppliers are identified, Sanofi will undertake appropriate action dependent on the circumstances presented (and legal considerations), which may include, for example, working with the supplier to develop an improvement plan, or declining to continue the supplier relationship.